Shai9/understanding-react/README.md

-#Haiku
+# Haiku
-- This is the starting point to creating my schools poems site called Haiku.
+- This is the starting point to creating my school's poems site called Haiku.
-- Under production.
+- Still in the making.